 George has been incredible, he signed up to the Virtual 40 Virgin London Marathon with only a month of training and with passion and determination he got out there trained and absolutely smashed the V40 Marathon on 4th October.
 He has inspired many along the way and raised so much awareness and essential funds.
 Part of his drive was to show his support to his wife, Kerri and as a tribute to the baby they never met.
 Men can often find it difficult to express their emotions and knowing of ways to support partners and George really felt this was one of the ways he could show his support.
-We are so grateful to George and his family for their ongoing support.

 The 40th Race was never part of my plans for 2020 but like so many others, plans went out the window.
 Many small charities are struggling due to COVID-19 and when the opportunity to take part in VLM came up it was an opportunity that I couldn’t refuse.
 The Ectopic Pregnancy Trust were there from the moment my wife was diagnosed with an ectopic pregnancy in 2015, while I didn’t understand how to support her they stepped in and haven’t left since.
 My wife has fundraised and volunteered for them over the years but the 4th October became my time to say thank you and to honour the baby that we never got to meet.